-Welcome to the course for the award of an 'Foundation Degree in Aircraft Engineering'.
+Welcome to the Kingston University course for the award of an 'Foundation Degree in Aircraft Engineering'.
 Based in the new state-of-the-art Future Skills Centre, this programme will achieve a Foundation Degree qualification in two years, with an opportunity to progress to a full- time or part-time bachelor's degree in Aircraft Engineering' after graduating.
-Or into employment to pursue a career in a relevant industry.
+Or into employment to pursue a career in a relevant industry through achievement of the CAA [Civil Aviation Authority] award, which is studied alongside the degree.